Top poster: Democrat Party – Bangkok can move forward immediately – Please vote no. 16 Mr.Sukhumbhand Paribatra – www.sukhumbhand.com

 [After months of polls driving home the fact that the Bangkok Governor’s race was a shoo-in for the Pheu Thai,

-AND after claims from Thaksin that his party could run an electric pole and still beat the Democrats,
+AND after claims from Thaksin that his party could run an electric pole in the election and still beat the Democrats,

-AND after the press nearly universally writing somber articles on how the Democrats got stuck with such a dud candidate as Sukhumbhand,
+AND after the press universally writing somber articles on how the Democrats got stuck with a dud candidate like Sukhumbhand,

 AND after an array of exit polls confidently showed the Pheu Thai ahead,

-The Democrat win (continuing the scenario of Bangkok residents electing a candidate from the opposition), means a disappointed Red Shirt rank and file and might lead to further dissension within the movement.
+The Democrat win (continuing the scenario of Bangkok residents electing a candidate from the opposition for the governorship), means a disappointed Red Shirt rank and file and might lead to further dissension within the movement.

 So instead of heating up another round of movement on amnesty and pardons, the Bangkok governor’s race maintains the balance of power.
 The government, since its reshuffle last year, has made every signal that it intends to play it safe and ensure its longevity, building on the stellar popularity of Yingluck that has refused to fall as was typically been expected of prime ministers of the past.